 Counselling

 Life Support Counselling is a leading mental health support service.
-From their Caloundra office, they can assist individuals or families in working through major long-term issues such as anger management and parenting.
+From their Caloundra office, they help individuals or families work through major long-term issues such as anger management and parenting.

 The Caloundra Community Centre provides a range of services.
 Families with young children can access early intervention programs to address major long-term issues.
 Non-interest loans of up to $1200 can also help struggling families meet directly with support services tailored to their circumstances.

-Community members can also get mental health support from trained social workers, who can assist with navigating relevant provisions and establishing a suitable agreement for ongoing care and assistance.
+Community members can also get mental health support from trained social workers.
+Social workers can assist with navigating relevant provisions and establishing a suitable agreement for ongoing care and assistance.

 Domestic violence support

-Centacare provides support for victims of violence, offering counselling for individuals, parents, and families, as well as family dispute resolution.
-Their staff can also assist with legal processes, including court attendance for domestic violence issues, ensuring that clients receive guidance tailored to their circumstances.
-Their services align with relevant regulations to protect the interests of those affected and promote safe, effective resolutions.
+Centacare provides support for victims of violence.
+They offer counselling for individuals, parents, and families, as well as family dispute resolution.
+Their staff can also assist with legal processes, including court attendance for domestic violence issues.

 DVConnect offers critical services for both victims and perpetrators of violence.
 They can organise emergency transport and accommodation.
 They operate helplines for men and women: